E Stuart James Grant Charitable Trust

 Priority Areas

 Education: Higher education institutions including military academies, liberal arts colleges, and major universities.
-The trust has funded capital projects (stadiums, student centers, academic facilities), programmatic initiatives (nursing programs, faculty development), and scholarship support.
+The trust has funded capital projects (stadiums, student centres, academic facilities), programmatic initiatives (nursing programmes, faculty development), and scholarship support.

-Animal Welfare: Danville Area Humane Society has received over $1 million since 1993 specifically for spay/neuter programs, facility improvements, and operating support.
+Animal Welfare: Danville Area Humane Society has received over $1 million since 1993 specifically for spay/neuter programmes, facility improvements, and operating support.

 Historic Preservation: Red Hill Shrine (Patrick Henry National Memorial) receives ongoing support for preservation and education.